ipfs-shipyard/workshop-todo-dapp/README.md

 The [`App`](src/App.js) component is our root react component.
 When mounted, it loads the initial To-dos from the `todos-store` and subscribes to subsequent updates.
 This ensures that any change to the To-dos state will trigger a UI update.
 While you can explore the `App` component and all its underlying logic, our goal is to change it as little as possible.

-The [`todos-store`](src/todos-store.js) exposes all the operations necessary to read and manipulate the todos.
+The [`todos-store`](src/todos-store.js) exposes all the operations necessary to read and manipulate the To-dos.
 It also continuously persists the state to the `localStorage` so that the To-dos can be restored on subsequent visits.
 Moreover, it allows subscribers to receive the new state whenever it's updated.
 The state looks like this:

 ```js
 [